DAD Chain (DAD) Market Capitalization Achieves $2.32 Million

-DAD Chain (CURRENCY:DAD) traded up 2% against the dollar during the 24-hour period ending at 15:00 PM E.T. on March 16th.
-One DAD Chain token can currently be bought for $0.21 or 0.00002395 BTC on major exchanges.
-In the last seven days, DAD Chain has traded 9.3% lower against the dollar.
-DAD Chain has a market cap of $2.32 million and approximately $851,736.00 worth of DAD Chain was traded on exchanges in the last 24 hours.
+DAD Chain (CURRENCY:DAD) traded up 2% against the dollar during the twenty-four hour period ending at 23:00 PM E.T. on March 17th.
+During the last seven days, DAD Chain has traded 9.3% lower against the dollar.
+One DAD Chain token can now be purchased for approximately $0.21 or 0.00002395 BTC on popular cryptocurrency exchanges.
+DAD Chain has a total market capitalization of $2.32 million and $851,736.00 worth of DAD Chain was traded on exchanges in the last day.

 - Sai (DAI) traded 0.3% higher against the dollar and now trades at $1.01 or 0.00011869 BTC.